aliasgharmhowwala/external-dns/docs/tutorials/ultradns.md

       - name: external-dns
         image: registry.opensource.zalan.do/teapot/external-dns:latest
         args:
-        - --source=service # ingress is also possible
+        - --source=service
-        - --domain-filter=example.com # (optional) limit to only example.com domains; change to match the zone created above.
+        - --source=ingress
+        - --domain-filter=example.com #(Recommended) We recommend to use this filter as it minimize the time to propagate changes, as there are less number of zones to look into..
         - --provider=ultradns
         env:
         - name: ULTRADNS_USERNAME
           value: ""
-        - name: ULTRADNS_PASSWORD
+        - name: ULTRADNS_PASSWORD # The password is required to be BASE64 encrypted.
           value: ""
         - name: ULTRADNS_BASEURL
           value: "https://api.ultradns.com/"